vojtapolasek/vojtux/Readme.md

 - added RPM Fusion free and nonfree package repositories

+- added custom repository with Festival Czech voices and one specific for this distro so that we can push updates

 - system locale is set to Czech, keyboard to Czech qwertz, Czech and Slovak language packs are downloaded

 - the time zone is set to Europe/Prague